Record shop: United Kingdom

 Prior to the 2000s, more record shops were privately run, independent businesses, meaning that prices could differ from town to town and store to store.
 In the 2000s, record shops are largely chain-owned and thus prices are fairly similar in different towns.
 In the United Kingdom the national chain style of selling records and tapes developed with Our Price, itself originally a small independent business founded in the early 1970s that expanded nationwide.

 The current record store chains in the UK are HMV, Fopp, and Rough Trade.
 The enormous increase in sales of vinyl records in the 2000s has provided an opportunity for growth in some sectors.
 According to a recent study, Brighton, England has the highest number of record stores per 100,000 residents in the world.

 United States

-With the demise of chains such as Sam Goody (except for 2 stores) and Tower Records in the 2000s, there remained no national retail chains focused on sales of recorded music except for FYE.
-Although music sales continued in dedicated sections of video stores (until their demise) and at big box retailers such as Best Buy, Walmart and Target.
+With the demise of chains such as Sam Goody (except for two stores) and Tower Records in the 2000s, there remained no national retail chains focused on sales of recorded music except for FYE.
+Music sales continued in dedicated sections of video stores (until their demise) and at big box retailers such as Best Buy, Walmart and Target.
 Most record retailers today are independent retailers.

+Mongolia

+In Ulaanbaatar, the capital city of Mongolia, there wasn't a record shop.
+In 2015 Batbold Bavuu put his collection of 3000 records up for sale in his shop.
+Before this store opened its doors, people in Mongolia had to travel 600 miles to Beijing in order to buy vinyl from a shop.
+Batbold Bavuu's collection is available for sale at his store Dund Gol.